anhadlamba30/logsage/README.md

-# 🧠 LogSage — AI-Powered Log Analyzer and Root Cause Analysis Assistant
+# 🧠 LogSage — AI-Powered Log Analyzer and Root Cause Analysis Agent

 LogSage is a tool that lets you upload logs and get intelligent summaries of errors and likely root causes — powered by an LLM running locally or remotely.